camunda/camunda-docs/docs/components/concepts/workflow-patterns.md

 <span className="callout">4</span>

 Within your process model, you can define when it is time to compensate.
 Whenever you trigger the compensation event, all tasks of the current scope that where executed, will be automatically compensated.
+This means, that their configured compensation task gets executed.

-The big feature here is that you don't have to rebuild the routing logic to compensate correctly, like checking again if the customer balance was used.
+The big advantage is that you don't have to remodel the routing logic to compensate correctly, like checking again if the customer balance was used.
 The workflow engine will take care automatically, also in more complicated situations like multiple instance activities.